 - When will Notice of Values (NOV) Mail?

 Actual dates of mailing vary each year.
+Only properties with that changed value will receive an NOV.

 - How long do you have to file an appeal from the notice mailing date?